 Instant Yeast (a.k.a.
 Quick Rise Yeast or Fast Rise Yeast).
 Similar to ADY, but the granules are smaller and more porous and it reproduces faster.
 It's also much cheaper and lasts longer.
 Like ADY, it can be mixed right into dry ingredients.
 If you're substituting ADY for instant or vice versa, they can be used interchangeable in the same amounts.
 ADY just takes a little longer to get going, so lengthen your proof time if necessary to get your dough nice and puffy.

 Fresh Yeast (a.k.a.
 Cake Yeast or Wet Yeast).
 Fresh from the factory, you'll find it in the refrigerator of your grocery, and you must use it soon.
 The expiration date is only about eight weeks after packaging.
 You can crumble it right into the dough.

 Different brands.
-There are many brands of yeast and manufacturers select from strains that grow best and produce the best flavors.
-The best we have tried, and it really makes a difference, is King Arthur's SAF Red Instant Yeast.
+There are many brands of commercial yeast and manufacturers select from strains that work best for different doughs and baking environments to produce the best flavors and texture.
+The best, most consistent, and most economical we have tried is SAF Instant Yeast (red label).